 The conical hollow point handgun bullets is also designed for lever action rifles with tubular magazines, and low recoil applications.
 They are extremely accurate and capable of very high velocity in rifles.
 This result in high energy, penetration and stopping power.
 These attributes make the bullet ideally suited for handgun hunting, self defence and law enforcement.
 The bullets are also used in rifle calibres as well as in guns such as the .30-30 Win.and .444 Marlin. and .45-70 Govmnt.

 Common Features

-Monolithic bullets, CNC turned from a special brass alloy and well balanced.
+Impala Monolithic bullets are CNC turned from C385 brass alloy and is well balanced and accurate.